 It is fair to say that we are already living in the future.
 We have reached Star Trek levels of technology.
 All human content has been ingested by the AIs.
 Content can be easily created in multiple forms (text, video, audio and programmes).
 Content can be translated and captioned in real-time.
 Human likeness and intonations can also be replicated.
 This is the world we are living in.
 Peering into the future will be difficult to do.
+Before we look into the future it is worth grasping where we currently are at.

 AI and a changing landscape